chriskottom/chriskottom.com-legacy/source/_posts/2014-10-29-4-fantastic-ways-to-set-up-state-in-minitest.markdown

 In this case, we're assuming that the call to the Facebook API will be slow, so in order to perform that initialization just once rather than before every single test, we assign the class variable `@@fb_client` one time at the start of the test case.
 All instances of the test case will then have access to the shared client resource without creating a new connection.

 While this is a nice tool to have at our disposal, it has the potential of being taken too far by, for example, using it for setting up anything involving database access.
-Overusing class variables in this way increases the risk of tests failing (or worse, *not failing*) randomly due to loss of [isolation][4], and so I'd be somewhat cautious about where and how often you apply this model.
+Overusing class variables in this way reduces [test isolation][4] and introduces the potential that tests will begin to fail (or worse, *not fail*) randomly, and so I'd be somewhat cautious about where and how often you apply this model.

 **Extra credit homework:** Read the [GitHub issue][3] that requests the inclusion of support for `before(:all)` and the discussion afterward.
 It specifically describes the technique explained above, and the comments provide a lot of insight about how to take a conservative approach to library design.